DavidPeicho/cuda-pathtracer/README.md

 ### Scenes

 In order to load a scene (or several at a time), you have to provide them on the command line.
-A scene is a special ASCII file looking to something like this:
+A scene is a special ASCII file having the following syntax:

 ```
 cubemap cubemap/garden.jpg